KynoIchi/Air_Passenger_Prediction-/README.md

-# Air_Passenger_Prediction-
+# Air Passenger Prediction-
-Air Passenger Prediction
+Air Passenger Prediction using ANN and Linear Regression with help of Sliding Window Algorithm